 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > EasyMesh, and enable EasyMesh.

-3. Click ADD SATELLITE DEVICES, select TP-Link Router, then click NEXT.
+3. Locate the Mesh Device Detail section and click Add .
+Select TP-Link Router, then click NEXT.

 4. Follow the page instructions to prepare your satellite router, then click DONE.